mp-web3/rust-complete-dev-guide/README.md

 9. Values can't be dropped if there are still active references to it
 10. References to a value can't outlive the value they refer to

+---

+## deck

+TODO

 ## bank

+We want to create a project that simulates a bank

+Each account will have 3 fields:

+- id (unsigned integer)
+- balance (integer)
+- holder (String)

+We will have a struct type representing a bank and another struct type representing an account.

+The bank will have tied n number of accounts.

 ## Implementation